robinbryce/quorum-gcp-preemptible/article.md

 static-nodes.json store in blob

 get key from secret store fresh everytime. get static-nodes.json from blob every time. store in emptyDir. derive enode from key.
 If enode not in static-nodes (from blob) or blob missing re-initialise. move asside any prior node dir

+"Fatal: failed to find local enode ID" is symptomatic of not having the key in the node dir.
+In our case, not having fetched it from secrets manager or having fetched it and then written it to the wrong place or not at all.

 Do not attempt to automatically raft.removePeer.